-A stop absolutely could not be missed during a crossing of North Vietnam, this haven of the freshness of Bac Kan invites you to make the excursion on the emerald water, immerse yourself in the life of the Tay, Mong and also to explore Ba Be National Park.
+A stop that absolutely cannot be missed during a crossing of North Vietnam, this haven of the freshness of Bac Kan invites you to make the excursion on the emerald water, immerse yourself in the life of the Tay and Mong and also to explore Ba Be National Park.
 A 3-day getaway around Vietnam's largest freshwater lake is ideal for combining relaxation and adventure.
-Take inspiration from our good plans to successfully satisfy your thirst for a breath of fresh air and the great outdoors with a 3-day and 2-night tour of Ba Be.
+Take inspiration from our tailor-made plans to successfully satisfy your thirst for a breath of fresh air and the promise of the great outdoors with a 3-day and 2-night tour of Ba Be.

 Ba Be 3 days and 2 nights tour

 Those who wake up early are more likely to enjoy the perfect relaxing atmosphere that reigns early on the lake and its shores.
 Let’s start the day off beautifully with a boat ride.
 This excursion of a few hours allows you to explore various attractions of Ba Be Lake, such as Dau Dang waterfall, Fairy Pond, An Ma temple and Ba Goa or Widow island.

 Indicative price: 800,000 VND or 35 USD per boat for 20 people, 5 hour excursion.

 Not too large and easily accessible to all, this waterfall is a pleasant break amidst lush vegetation.
 You can find some great Ba Be specialities offered by the Tay people when you get there.